Permitting & Other Requirements

 SD1 offers credits on storm water bills to businesses that reduce the impact of development on the storm water sewer system and the water quality in local streams.
 Learn more in the Storm Water Credit Policy (PDF).

 Sometimes construction sites restrict what post-construction BMPs developers can use.
 In other cases, the benefits of a storm water control may be more beneficial if installed off-site.
 As a result, developers can choose to meet post-construction storm water control requirements by providing off-site mitigation.
 When this is not possible, developers may instead be eligible to provide a payment so SD1 can mitigate the development’s impact in another way.
-Learn more in SD1’s Off-Site Mitigation and Payment-in-Lieu Policy (PDF).
+Learn more in SD1’s Off-Site Mitigation Policy for Post-Construction Water Quality (PDF).